gabehollombe-aws/step-functions-workshop/website/content/40_our_first_orchestration/40_fixing_permissions.md

 ### In this step, we will

-* Define our new AWS Step Functions state machine inside `template.yaml`
+* Define our new AWS Step Functions state machine inside a new file located at `statemachine/account-application-workflow.asl.json`

+* Update our SAM template file `template.yaml` to include a resource to deploy our new state machine

 * Add a new IAM role for our state machine to assume when it executes.
 The role grants permission for the state machine to invoke our Data Checking Lambda function.